selva221724/Likezero.tamil/README.md

 5. **Containerized Deployment with FAST API**: Dockerize the trained model and deploy it as a containerized service using FAST API, enabling seamless integration, scalability, and easy consumption through RESTful API endpoints.

 ## 🤔 7.
 How much time i took?
 I began this assignment amidst personal challenges, leading me to work in various time blocks.
-On average and overall, I dedicated approximately `10 to 12 hours`, including multiple training iterations, to complete the task.
+Overall, I dedicated approximately `10 to 12 hours`, including multiple training iterations, to complete the task.
 Oops!! excluding this crazy 😬 readme file!!

 ## 👨🏻‍💻 Author Information